kayween/kayween.github.io/_posts/2024-05-30-machine-learning-puzzles.markdown

 However, is it jointly convex in both \\(\xv\\) and \\(\Av\\)?
 What about \\(\frac12 \xv^\top \Av\inv \xv\\)?

 2. Show that \\(f(\xv, \Av) = -\log\det(\Av - \xv \xv^\top)\\) is jointly convex in both \\(\xv\\) and \\(\Av\\) on its domain \\(\Av - \xv \xv^\top \succ 0\\).
 P.S.
-This is the convex conjugate of the log-partition function of Gaussian distributions.
+This is the convex conjugate of the log-partition function of Gaussian distributions, but you have to do the proof without resorting the conjugacy.